Alternate Fighter: Expanded

 Prerequisites: Strength of 11

-When you hit a nonmagical object with an attack, you can expend an Exploit Die, add it to the damage roll, and cause that attack to deal maximum damage in place of rolling.
+When you hit a non-magical object with a melee weapon attack, you can expend an Exploit Die, add it to the damage, and that attack deals maximum damage in place of rolling.

 Eloquent Speech